Want to learn new ways to make extra money?

 • Watching videos (Includes $5 bonus)

-Use their web search tool (not a search engine, they just want to know what people search for), watch some videos when you are bored, and do a couple surveys each day while you’re enjoying your morning coffee.
+Use their web search tool (not a search engine, they just want to know what people search for), watch some videos when you are bored, and do a couple paid online surveys each day while you’re enjoying your morning coffee.
 If you can consistently do that, your cash and rewards will add up quicker than you think.

 3. Vindale Research